Universal Call Blocking

 If you have a fax machine and Call Display, you can send a fax asking the caller (sender) to stop calling you.

-- Contact Technical Support to have a request completed in order to put an end to these calls.
+- If needed, contact Technical Support to initiate an investigation and put an end to these calls.